retifrav/scraps/_Windows/windows.md

 ### Set an environment variable to run an application

-For example, some idiots didn't thing about High DPI displays when they were developing a Qt-based application.
+For example, some idiots didn't think about High DPI displays, when they were developing a Qt-based application.
 So you can fix that by setting the variable before launching the application:

 ```
 cmd /c "set QT_AUTO_SCREEN_SCALE_FACTOR=1 & some-qt-app.exe"